mkj-is/NoopKit/README.md

 - Closures not doing anything (not calling any other code).
 - Closures returning constant value.
-- Closures returning the same parameters whch were passed to them.
+- Closures returning the same parameters which were passed to them.
 - More broadly closures with no side-effects.

 ## Motivation